Skip to main content

 6

-Add a second workflow file that runs policy evaluation on pushes to main.
-This confirms the policy is valid against the live agent state before deployment proceeds.
+Add a second workflow file that runs card evaluation on pushes to main.
+This confirms the card’s policy is valid against the agent’s tools before deployment proceeds.

 7